METALS-Copper slips from highest level in 8 months as dollar firms

 Benchmark copper on the London Metal Exchange (LME) closed 0.5 percent lower at $6,420.50 a tonne after touching a session high of $6,555.50, the highest since July.

-The dollar reversed some earlier losses, prompting a selloff in metals which are priced in the currency, an analyst said.
+The dollar reversed some earlier losses, prompting a sell-off in metals which are priced in the currency, an analyst said.
 On Wednesday the U.S. Federal Reserve abandoned its projections for further interest rates rises this year.

 COPPER STOCKS: Headline stocks of copper in LME-approved warehouses fell 2,825 tonnes to 176,450 tonnes but are still up about 60 percent from a 2008 low touched a week ago.
 MCUSTX-TOTAL